Dasharo/docs/docs/transparent-validation/msi-z690/assembly-and-validation.md

     sudo dmidecode -t 0 | grep Version
     ```

-1. Output of command above should be similar to:
+1. The output of the command above should be similar to:
-    `Version: Dasharo (coreboot+UEFI) <version>` where version should
+    `Version: Dasharo (coreboot+UEFI) <version>` where the version should
     correspond to the version of the flashing binary used eg. v1.0.0.
-1.Check in system that everything is working properly.
+1. Check in the system that everything is working properly.

 ## Useful content